 Malaysian organizations can assess the effectiveness of their security awareness programs by tracking key metrics such as employee participation rates, phishing simulation outcomes, and the incident reporting culture.
 Collecting feedback through surveys or focus groups helps identify areas for improvement and ensures the training remains engaging and relevant.
 Periodically reviewing these metrics allows organizations to refine the content and delivery of their programs, ensuring they address emerging threats and continuously improve their effectiveness in building a security-conscious workforce.

-Reduce human cyber risk with targeted training.
+Reduce human cyber and compliance risks with targeted training.

 Get a guided walkthrough — at a time that suits your timezone.